Idaho Falls Idaho Temple

 The Idaho Falls Idaho Temple was originally named the Idaho Falls Temple.

 The east side of the Idaho Falls Idaho Temple originally featured a series of three reflecting ponds that were filled with water lillies and small fish.
 In the 1960s, the ponds were converted to flowerbeds.
+In 2011, the concrete ponds were removed as part of a landscaping renovation and replaced with a waterfall feature.

 The design of the Idaho Falls Idaho Temple was inspired by a vision of an ancient Nephite temple beheld by architect John Fetzer, Sr., who had prayed for guidance.